 Stop on by Sunday mornings before the game for some of the best Bloody Marys in town.
 Seriously.
 The BYO bar is enormous, with summer sausage, pickles, fresh veggies, chicken wings, crumbly cheese, hot sauce and more all available to garnish this meal-in-a-glass.
 Hell’s kitchen also has an outstanding breakfast menu to fill you up full before kickoff.

 Stop in for “Grumpy Hour,” where discounted drinks will keep your bar tab low.
 Or just grab some pancakes at Grumpy’s brunch on Sundays and enjoy the game as comfortable as if you were on your couch back at home.

 Update: Viking Bar has closed permanently (again).

 Bunny’s is the epitome of a great neighborhood bar: Check out either of their iconic locations for great food and happy hour specials.
 They’re both packed wall-to-wall on Viking/Packer games; the rivalry is alive and well here as fans of both teams show up strong.

-The Moose has a pretty legit setup for Viking’s games: Miller Lites are $3 all game long, and different specials are offering each quarter.
+The Moose has a pretty legit setup for Viking’s games: Miller Lites are $3 all game long, and different specials are offered each quarter.
 Stay after the game and keep your buzz going with weekly bingo.